jqxue1999/TrojViP/README.md

 ```

 ### dependencies installment
+no need to do if have done in other branches
 ```bash
 source prepare_env.sh
 ```

 ### Prepare the pre-trained models
+no need to do if have done in other branches
 ```bash
 source prepare_models.sh
 ```

 ## prepare dataset
+no need to do if have done in other branches
 ```bash
 source prepare_data.sh
 ```